schubergphilis/packer-cloudstack/README.md

 spin up a local web server on the Packer build workstation.
 This web server will then serve the neccessary files to perform the full OS installation.

+Currently there is no support for using display names of service offerings, zones, etc. So one needs to add the UUID here.

 ```
 {